 A vision for social and economic development through flexible spectrum management

-Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
+Technologies which are designed to use license-exempt and shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
 We encourage global regulators and administrations to adopt policies that encourage technology neutrality and flexible shared spectrum usage with maximum flexibility to create social and economic benefit advantages for all.
 The IEEE 802 wireless community provide the basic elements for such an ecosystem.